sonodima/discover/readme.md

   ...
 }
 ```

-In the CSharp project there is a method that automatically patches Discord with the given IP address and port.
+In the CSharp project, there is a method that automatically patches Discord with a given IP address and port.
-To unpatch it (and restore the original overlay) you only have to remove the `url = "xxx";` line from `host.js`.
+To unpatch it (and restore the original overlay) you just have to remove the `url = "xxx";` line from `host.js`.

 ## Proxying the requests